SimonKagstrom/kcov/README.md

 */path/to/outdir* will contain lcov-style HTML output generated continuously while the application runs.
 Kcov will also write cobertura- compatible XML output and can upload coverage data directly to http://coveralls.io for easy integration with travis-ci.
+A generic coverage.json report is also generated which contains summaries for a given binary and each source file.

 Filtering output
 ----------------